dsmyst/dreamstone-mysteries/README.md

 Additional Credits

 This game is built on the work of many talented contributors to the ROM Hacking community.
-Without the work and contributions of names below, this game does not exist.
+Without the work and contributions of names below, this game simply does not exist.

 * ROM Base (pokeemerald) | pret
 * pokeemerald-expansion | RHH